 The Nazi German Gestapo (Secret Police) however managed to track him down and forced him to return to his unit where other pilots noticed that he appeared severely depressed, concerned and wasn’t anything like his normal happy self that they were used to.

 Friendship with Corporal Mathew Letulu

-Marseille’s friendship with his adopted helper is also used to show his anti-Nazi character.
+Marseille’s friendship with his ‘batman’ (personal helper) is also used to show his anti-Nazi character.
 In 1942 Marseille befriended a South African Army prisoner of war, Corporal Mathew Letulu.
 Marseille took him as a personal helper rather than allow him to be sent to a prisoner of war camp in Europe.

-Letulu was put to work by the Germans – as a driver.
+‘Black’ POW where treated differently to White ‘POW’ by Nazi Germany, instead of mere confinement under the conventions, Black POW were but to unpaid ‘labour’ assisting the Nazi cause, resistance to which was a grim outcome.
+Letulu was put to work by the Germans – initially as a driver.
 The vehicle belonged to 3 Squadron of Jagdgeschwader – or Fighter Wing – 27 (JG 27) based at Gazala, 80km west of Tobruk.
 Here, Letulu came to the attention of the reckless and romantic Hans-Joachim Marseille.

 The following on their unique bond comes from “German Fighter Ace – Hans-Joachim Marseille, The life story of the Star of Africa” by Franz Kurowksi.

 “Through few odd twists of fate Hans had Mathew assigned to his personal assistant but he treated him in every way like a friend, having long talks with him and possibly even sharing alcohol and listening to music together, just hanging out like a couple of friends who happened to be in a war and on different sides.